 A great big list of things you don't need or that you can make instead of buying.

-Even before the chapter was closed on October, Taryn Williford at Apartment Therapy was urging readers to begin holiday crafting.
-And she's got a point: Handmade gifts and decor don't happen overnight.
-Williford offers a number of typical holiday items that can be made instead of bought, which dovetails with my annual seeking of things that I don't need to buy for December.
-I have found that by not spending money on all the superfluous stuff, I have more to spend on a higher quality gifts for my friends and family, things that are made ethically and that will last longer.
+Every year, astonished by the avalanche of stuff crowding the stores, I look for things that I don't need to buy for December.
+I have found that by not spending money on all the superfluous stuff, I have more to spend on higher quality gifts for my friends and family; things that are made ethically and that will last longer.
 And when supplemented with a homemade gift as well, it's really the best of all worlds.
+Here's a start on the things I don't buy.

 1. Cookie tins